Kavyapriyakp/Program-GUI/README.md

 ```
 </div>

+###Using the Data Models

 <div align="justify">

+Instance segmentation is implemented with `PixelLib` by using Mask R-CNN model trained on coco dataset.
+The latest version of PixelLib supports custom training of object segmentation models using pretrained coco model.
+Deeplab and Mask R-CNN models are available in the above mentioned *Data Models* directory.

 There are two types of Deeplabv3+ models available for performing semantic segmentation with PixelLib:

 1. Deeplabv3+ model with xception as network backbone trained on Ade20k dataset, a dataset with 150 classes of objects.
 2. Deeplabv3+ model with xception as network backbone trained on Pascalvoc dataset, a dataset with 20 classes of objects.

-Instance segmentation is implemented with PixelLib by using Mask R-CNN model trained on coco dataset.
-The latest version of PixelLib supports custom training of object segmentation models using pretrained coco model.
-Deeplab and mask r-ccn models are available in the above mentioned data models directory and can be downloaded from [here](https://drive.google.com/drive/folders/1jtSFQN3W6_tkF5QVUYto5slp_wvntIQO?usp=sharing).
+The said data models can also be downloaded from [here](https://drive.google.com/drive/folders/1jtSFQN3W6_tkF5QVUYto5slp_wvntIQO?usp=sharing).

 </div>